-The majority of Thompson Square Park and all of Windsor Wharf Reserve will be closed to public access for the duration of works for safety reasons.
-Some areas of the park will be used for stockpile of materials and other associated works.
-The duration of works is estimated at 20 months (excluding pre-construction and early works).
+The majority of the lower parkland of Thompson Square and all of Windsor Wharf Reserve will be closed to public access for the duration of works for safety reasons.
+This is the area bounded by Bridge Street, Old Bridge Street and the River.